-Here, as there, Congress has determined for itself have imposed that refusals of service to Negroes has XXXXX burdens both upon the interstate flow of food and upon the movement of products generally.
+Here, as there, Congress has determined for itself that refusals of service to Negroes have imposed burdens both upon the interstate flow of food and upon the movement of products generally.
 Of course, the mere fact that Congress has said when particular activity shall be deemed to affect commerce does not preclude further examination by this Court.
-But where we find that the legislators, in light of the facts and testimony before them, have a rational basis for finding XXXXXX a chosen regulatory scheme necessary to the protection of commerce, our investigation is at an end.
-Once that determing op ation has been made, as we now make it here, the only remaining question --- one answered in the affirmative by the court below --- is whether the particular restaurant either serves or offers to serve interstate travelers or serves food a substantial portion of which has moved in interstate commerce.
+But where we find that the legislators, in light of the facts and testimony before them, have a rational basis for finding a chosen regulatory scheme necessary to the protection of commerce, our investigation is at an end.
+The only remaining question-one answered in the affirmative by the court below-is whether the particular restaurant either serves or offers to serve interstate travelers or serves food a substantial portion of which has moved in interstate commerce.